 9. Stay Over At A Quaint B&B

-We parked at Lake Tomahawk and walked downtown.
-Along the way, we passed beautiful B&Bs and neighborhoods with eye-popping architecture.
+We like to park at Lake Tomahawk and walk downtown Black Mountain.
+Along the way, you’ll pass beautiful B&Bs and neighborhoods with eye-popping architecture.
 Remind me why I didn’t buy a house here?

-On our NC bucket list, we’ve decided to add staying at a B&B in Black Mountain.
-We passed the Arbor House along Lake Tomahawk’s bank; this property looks luxurious and heavenly with its gardens and lake view.
+We also pass the Arbor House along Lake Tomahawk’s bank; this property looks heavenly with its gardens and lake view.

 Don’t miss these cottages, cabins, inns, and hotels in Black Mountain, NC.
 If you are staying in AVL, see our Asheville accommodation recommendations.